NovaLynxie/CoraBot_Main/README.md

  Don't worry, I also come with a help command so you can find out what commands I have, just ask whenever you're having trouble remembering one of my commands.

 # Setting up the bot instance
  To setup a local host instance, download the latest stable release for your system and run the setup script file in the bot's directory to install required dependencies.
+If this is missing, then please open a command line in the bot's directory and run 'npm install'.
+ This will install all modules for the bot to run correctly.
  You will also need to provide a bot token to interface the bot with my code and set the bots prefix.
 These can be set inside the config.json in the root of the bot's directory.

 # My bot doesn't work or music will not play back... help?